byberkan/EYRectangles/README.md

 IReadOnlyList<Point2D> points = RectangleAnalyzer.GetIntersectionPoints(first, second);
 ```

-The boolean answers "do they intersect", the list identifies *where* — the points at which the two
-outlines cross.
-Each vertical side is tested against each horizontal side of the other rectangle, eight
+The boolean answers "do they intersect", while the list identifies where — the distinct points at which the two outlines cross.
+Each vertical side is tested against each horizontal side of the other rectangle, giving eight edge-pair checks in total.
+For two axis-aligned rectangles, at most four distinct intersection points can be produced.
+The result does not guarantee a specific ordering.
-pairs in total, so at most eight points are produced.
-Points are distinct and ordered by X then Y.

 ### 2. Containment